By Alyssa Gregory

-I just wrote an article on About.com about how to beat procrastination.
+A while ago, I wrote an article on About.com focusing on how to beat procrastination.
 I really hate that word, almost as much as I hate what it means.
-But if you are a driven entrepreneur, busting your butt to get ahead and stay on top of your game, you WILL procrastinate on some things, no matter how good you are.
+But if you are a driven entrepreneur, busting your butt to get ahead and stay on top of your game, you will probably procrastinate on some things, no matter how good you are.

 When you procrastinate, it’s hard to come back and focus on something that you’ve been putting off for days, weeks or even years.
 It’s like getting sucked into an inaction vortex.
 In order to get out of it, you need to find a way to refocus.
 Here’s how to do it.